-We see from above that it is the Spirit who gives us the gifts; it is the Lord Jesus who administrates the gifts; it is the Father who empowers the gifts.
+We see from the above that it is the Spirit who gives us the gifts; it is the Lord Jesus who administrates the gifts; it is the Father who empowers the gifts.

 As the operation of gifts and ministries become more familiar to us, there are ministers who attempt to administrate the gifts.
 They do not wait on the Lord Jesus for His administrative directions, and so the Presence of God is not with them.

-There only is one Administrator of the Kingdom of God, and that is the Lord Jesus; unless He delegates responsibility to someone.
-We fervently should desire gifts and ministries, and pray for them; but we do not have them until Christ gives them to us.
-I say this because there are some who advocate "stepping out in faith."
+There is only one Administrator of the Kingdom of God, and that is the Lord Jesus, unless He delegates responsibility to someone.
+We fervently should desire gifts and ministries, and pray for them, but we do not have them until Christ gives them to us.
+I say this because there are some who advocate “stepping out in faith.”
 This is just another name for presumption, like the Lord being challenged to jump from the roof of the Temple.

-Those of us who pray a lot have learned what it means to "pray through."
+Those of us who pray a lot have learned what it means to “pray through.”
 We pray until we can feel the assurance that God has heard us.
-After that we can't really pray, only praise the Lord.
-Sure enough.
-When the time comes, there is the answer.
-But "speaking the word of faith," and other current practices, are foreign to me.
+After that we can’t really pray, only praise the Lord.
+Sure enough, when the time comes, there is the answer.
+But “speaking the word of faith,” and other current practices, are foreign to me.

-When we have a need I do not believe we are to try to speak the answer into existence.
-Rather we are to call on the Lord until He answers.
-I notice that the Apostle Paul, when he was afflicted, did not "rebuke the demon."
+When we have a need, I do not believe we are to try to speak the answer into existence.
+Rather, we are to call on the Lord until He answers.
+I notice that the Apostle Paul, when he was afflicted, did not “rebuke the demon.”
 He prayed to the Lord until the Lord answered him.

 Rebuking demons is a common practice among Pentecostal people.
 I do not see this practice in the Scriptures.
 Rather, we are to “resist the devil.”
 Sometimes I think the demons want the attention and are pleased when we rebuke them.